I have a passion for anything crochet and love to collect, try out, and share the best free crochet patterns I discover!

 1. Miniature Angel

 This little doll will look perfect as a Christmas tree topper or hanging from its branches.
-But she'll also looks absolutely adorable just the way she is presented by the designer: standing next to the little beautifully decorated Christmas tree with her amigurumi sister.
+But she'll also look absolutely adorable just the way she is presented by the designer: standing next to the little beautifully decorated Christmas tree with her amigurumi sister.
 It just doesn't get more Christmassy than that!

 The pattern is a free download and includes instructions for both the doll and the Christmas tree.
 The designer provides links to tutorials for the hair.
 The pattern is not very complicated and is suitable for beginners.
 Let's spread some Christmas cheer with this cute little design!